ntwalibas/blog/_drafts/2023-08-25-introduction-to-unitary-designs.md

 ### Average of a function over a circle
-As mentioned before, circles are also spheres but we treat them separately so that our intuition is built in a smooth way.
+As mentioned before, circles are also spheres but we treat them separately so that our intuition is built in a smooth way, starting with something very simple.

 Integration over the circle exhibits all the necessary aspects that will allow us to introduce designs